c22qE/ManhoodOfHumanity/README_EN.md

-The Manhood of Humanity-, 2nd edition, A. Korzybski
+The Manhood of Humanity, 2nd edition, A. Korzybski
 =========

 > **Russian-language adaptations of materials on general semantics**